RCA Studios New York: Background

-155 East 24th Street (1928 to 1969)
+155 East 24th Street (1928–1969)

 In early 1928, after decades of recording in various locations, Victor acquired a property in Manhattan to build a recording studio.
 Originally built in 1907 as a seven-story stable, the building at 155 East 24th Street was previously home to Manhattan's leading supplier of coach, livery, and workhorses, supplying horses for the New York transit system, and later to the U.S. military for use in World War I. After the Radio Corporation of America purchased the Victor Talking Machine Company in 1929, the company became RCA Victor, and the studio became RCA Victor Studios.

 The facilities consisted of Studios A and B (also referred to as Studios 1 and 2), designed by Victor employee John E. Volkmann.
 Studio A was the larger studio, with space to accommodate up to 35 musicians.
 Studio B was smaller, and used for piano and chamber music recordings.
 The shared control room was equipped with a simple RCA mixing console designed and built by its own engineering department, as were the studio's most popular microphones, the RCA 44 and RCA 77.
-Recordings were made on hot wax, so musicians had to wait a week for test pressings in order to hear what they recorded.
+Recordings were made on hot wax, so musicians had to wait a week for test pressings to hear what they recorded.

 Many notable recordings were produced at the studio in the 1930s, including Hoagy Carmichael and his Orchestra's original 1930 recording of "Georgia on My Mind", Artie Shaw and His Orchestra's 1938 recording of "Begin the Beguine", and Glenn Miller and His Orchestra's 1939 recordings of "In the Mood" and "Moonlight Serenade", as well as their hit "Pennsylvania 6-5000" the following year.
 Other artists recording at the studios in the 1930s included Bix Beiderbecke and Charlie Barnet.
 In May 1933, Jimmie Rodgers recorded what would become his final sessions at the studio.